Keep these tips in mind to help ensure your children have a healthy and safe Halloween.

 Know how to reduce your child's risk of a pedestrian injury―the most common injury to children on Halloween.

 Stay in a group and communicate where they will be going.

 Remember reflective tape for costumes and trick-or-treat bags.

-Carry a cell phone for quick communication.
+cell phone for quick communication.

 Remain on well-lit streets and always use the sidewalk.

 If no sidewalk is available, walk at the far edge of the roadway facing traffic.

 Only cross the street as a group in established crosswalks (as recognized by local custom).
 Never cross between parked cars or out of driveways.

 Don't assume the right of way.
 Motorists may have trouble seeing trick-or-treaters.
 Just because one car stops, doesn't mean others will!